ziarnakodu/JsonGine/README.md

-# jsongine
+# JsonGine
 Extended JSON (JavaScript Object Notation)

-The project aims to replace properties, xml, json definition as configuration files It extends JSON by using comments, variable names and constant expressions
+JsonGine extends JSON by using comments, variable names and constant expressions The project aims to replace properties-, xml- and json-definition as configuration files

 Example jsongine: